LeeXuan-Ong/ServerSideCA1/README.md

 3. Start the Apache and MySQL server
 4. Open the browser and type in localhost/phpmyadmin
 5. Import the sql file into database.
+6. Add a new folder name anything you want
-6. Open the browser and type in localhost/(the folder name)
+7. Open the browser and type in localhost/yourfoldername
-7. The website should be up and running
+8. The website should be up and running

 (If you do not want to do the installation you can straight go to the website by clicking on the link below)
 - https://mysql07.comp.dkit.ie/D00253282/Instruments/index.php